adegard/markdown-cv/index.md

 *I am a french Chemical Engineer and Sales Manager with a focus mainly on industrial plants.*

-*I am a creative problem-solver with communication skills, and a passion for implementing new and innovative technologies to help solve challenges.*
+*I am a creative problem-solver with communication skills, and a passion for implementing new and innovative technologies to help solve challenges and improving company processes (Lean).*

 *My background in team management and organization, combined with my technical proficiency, has enabled me to provide efficient and effective results oriented to customer satisfaction.*